src-d/lookout/docs/configuration.md

     installation_sync_interval: 1h
     watch_min_interval: 10s
 ```

+Then you need to install the GitHub App in all your repositories or in a list of them.

 When the GitHub App authentication method is used, the repositories to analyze are retrieved automatically from the GitHub installations, so `repositories` list from `config.yml` is ignored.